abengtss-max/afep/GUIDE-OnPremises-HyperV-Setup.md

-# Lab 4: On-Premises Setup Guide - Hyper-V + Windows Server Router + S2S VPN
+# Lab 4: On-Premises Setup Guide - Hyper-V + OPNsense Firewall + S2S VPN

 ## 📋 Overview

 This guide walks you through setting up the **on-premises environment** on your **Windows 11 PC** to simulate a real datacenter with:
 - ✅ Hyper-V virtualization
-- ✅ Windows Server 2022 Router (RRAS with NAT and VPN)
+- ✅ OPNsense Enterprise Firewall (URL filtering + VPN)
 - ✅ Windows Server 2022 (Arc-enabled server)
 - ✅ Site-to-Site VPN to Azure

 **Operating System:** Windows 11 Pro/Enterprise (ARM64 or x64)
 **Time required:** 2-3 hours (first time)

-**✨ ARM64 Compatible:** This guide uses Generation 2 VMs and works on ARM64 devices (Snapdragon X Elite/Plus)
+**✨ ARM64 Compatible:** This guide uses OPNsense (supports Generation 2 VMs) and works on ARM64 devices (Snapdragon X Elite/Plus)

 **⚠️ CRITICAL:** This guide assumes you have **NOT** completed any previous steps.
 We'll validate everything as we go.